-This article is excerpted from the forthcoming book, Songwriting Demystified, and previously appeared in Songwriter’s Monthly.
+This article is excerpted from the forthcoming book, Songwriting Demystified by Christopher Kent.
+It previously appeared in Songwriter’s Monthly.

 IMAGINE this scene: you’re sitting at home and the weather outside has given you a great idea for a song.
 You’re going to compare your feelings for your lover to a thunderstorm.
 You find your notebook, turn to a clean sheet of paper, and write:

 Your eyes were filled with lightning

 You think about this for a minute.
 No, you decide, it’s a little too corny and melodramatic.
 You cross it out, and after a minute you write:

 ‘Twas a dark and stormy evening